Merchiston Castle School: Academic performance

-In 2018, 50% of grades achieved at A Level were A*/A.
+In 2018, 50% of grades achieved at A Level were A*/A. In 2025, 38% of grades achieved at A level were A*/A.

+In 2025, 55% of grades achieved at GCSEs were A*/A, the second highest across Private schools in Scotland.

 Sports and games

 A range of sports and activities is available at the school; particularly in rugby union, which over 60 Merchistonians have played at international level.
 The Merchistonian Football Club for former pupils of the School was a founding member of the Scottish Rugby Union and was involved in the very first rugby international, supplying three players.
 The former 1st XV coach, Frank Hadden, who was at the school from 1983 to 2000, was the head coach of the Scottish national team from 2005 to 2009.
 The school has won the Scottish Schools U18 Rugby Cup a record eight times: 1998, 2000, 2001, 2002, 2008, 2018, 2021 and 2022.
 Merchiston also participates, with the Edinburgh Academy, in the oldest continuous rugby football fixture in the world, the first being on 11 December 1858 at Raeburn Place, Edinburgh.

+The school launched a golfing academy in 2011.
+As of 1 September 2026, the academy ranks 19th according to the Independent Schools Golfing Association.